mmxvll/documented-progress/weekly-reports/09-week-2025-02-04/report.md

 Feb 05:
 - [Chapter 2:](https://wesmckinney.com/book/python-basics) Python Basics, Jupyter, and IPython.
+- The Art of Statistics: Getting things in Proportion in communicating Data

 Feb 06:
 - Chapter 8: Make It Stick.
 Practical applications of retrieval practice, elaboration, spacing, interleaving, and testing.
 Case studies of learners applying these techniques.